alexandersandberg/alexandersandberg.com/Content/articles/creating-a-website-theme-switcher-with-css-only.md

 ## Remembering the selected theme

-Now here‘s the deal… unless we‘re using Firefox\*, we unfortunately won‘t be able to remember which theme was active after reloading the page, with CSS only.
+Now here’s the deal… unless we’re using Firefox\*, we unfortunately won’t be able to remember which theme was active after reloading the page, with CSS only.
 We need a little bit of JavaScript for that:

 ```js
 // This code is only used to remember theme selection